ccoff1798/prework-study-guide/README.md

 ## Credits

-Cody Coffey, as well as teh Bootcamp walkthrough
+Cody Coffey, as well as the Bootcamp walkthrough

 ## License